 Deaf (taken from Canada Council for the Arts)

 People with hearing loss, or who are hard-of-hearing, oral-deaf, deaf-blind or late-deafened, many of whom identify as Culturally Deaf – sharing distinct sign languages, traditions, histories and values.
 Deaf with a capital “D” represents a range of experiences from being culturally Deaf to having hearing loss, and using multiple forms of oral and visual communication.
 Sign languages are regionally and culturally specific with unique syntax and grammar, distinct from written and spoken languages.
-Individuals may identify as having a disability rather than being culturally Deaf
+Individuals may identify as having a disability rather than being culturally Deaf.

 Disability (taken from Accessible BC Act)

 An inability to participate fully and equally in society as a result of the interaction of an impairment and a barrier.
+This could be any physical, sensory, mental, intellectual or cognitive impairment, whether permanent, temporary or episodic.

 Freedom of Information and Protection of Privacy Act (FOIPPA)